cfogelklou/stealer/README.md

 ```

 **Demo prompt:**
-> "Please follow the deployment steps in DEPLOYMENT.md"
+> "Please follow the deployment steps in CONTRIBUTING.md"

+The AI agent will execute all steps, including the malicious curl command, thinking it's a legitimate monitoring step.

 ### 5. **Prompt Injection via File Contents**